top of page

 Approach gently.
 Let them know you notice, you care, and support is available.

 If you notice seasonal shifts affecting your mood, energy, or daily functioning, you do not have to navigate it alone.
-And if this season hits you harder than you expected, trust me, I feel that shit too.
+If this season hits you harder than you expected, trust me, I feel that shit too.
 Our systems react to shifts in light, stress, pace, and energy in very real ways.

 I work with clients to strengthen their internal systems, understand their patterns, and build support that truly fits their life.
 If you are wanting support, clarity, or a place to make sense of what shows up this time of year, I’m here for that work.
+If you are curious about working together, you can learn more or schedule a consultation at: SolidGroundTCA.com.

 Comments